5-pebbles/tuna/README.md

 # Tuna 🍣

-Tuna is an open-source music API designed to allow client-side automation and contributions, built with Rust, Rocket, and SQLite.
-It aims to provide a simple, fast, and reliable way to manage your music libraries.
+Tuna is an open-source music API built with Rust, Rocket, and SQLite.

+It's designed to allow client-side automation and contributions, providing a simple, fast, and reliable way to maintain your music libraries.

 > ### Work in Progress 🚧